Last Modified: 17 Aug 2015

 DAY ROOMS & EARLY CHECK IN

-Please note we only include use of day rooms on Days 14 and 23 in Ho Chi Minh City and Hanoi.
-These rooms are provided for shared group use before or after the overnight train journeys.
+Please note in some destinations we will provide use of day rooms.
+These rooms are provided for shared group use before or after overnight train journeys.
 We have some days where we arrive at our destination before check in time and a day room is not included.
-If you have booked a single supplement whilst on tour, it will not apply to these day rooms.
-Your leader may be able to assist you in booking a room for your use (depending on availability) until our group rooms become available for an additional charge.
+If you have booked a Single Supplement for your trip, it will not apply to these day rooms.
+Your leader may be able to assist you in booking a room for your sole use (depending on availability) until our regular trip rooms become available for an additional charge.
 Please talk to your leader at the Group Meeting if this is a service you would like to request.

 While travelling with us you'll experience the vast array of wonderful food available in the world.
 Your group leader will be able to suggest restaurants to try during your trip.
 On our camping trips we often cook the region's specialities so you don't miss out.
 To give you the maximum flexibility in deciding where, what and with whom to eat, generally not all meals are included in the trip price.
 This also gives you more budgeting flexibility.
 As a rule our groups tend to eat together to enable you to taste a larger variety of dishes and enjoy each other's company.
 There's no obligation to do this though.

 Bus, Van, Private minibus, Private vehicle, Overnight sleeper train, Train, Taxi, Boat, Private Bus

 There are some long travel days and some of the transport can be quite cramped and without air-conditioning.

 All Intrepid group trips are accompanied by one of our group leaders.
 The aim of the group leader is to take the hassle out of your travels and to help you have the best trip possible.
 Intrepid endeavours to provide the services of an experienced leader however, due to the seasonality of travel, rare situations may arise where your leader is new to a particular region or training other group leaders.